rdubois440/esp32_nunchuck_ble_keyboard/README.md

 Mouse.init()

 ## Loop Function
-if cButton is pressed, uses the mouse mode
-	Simpy move the mouse in the appropriate direction

-if cButton is NOT pressed, uses the keyboard mode

-	Read x an y coordinates (0 - 255)
+Read xValue an yValue coordinates (0 - 255)
 Convert to center based coordinates (-128 - +127)

 Convert to polar coordinates (Radius, angle)
-	Optimisation
-	In fact, does not calculate the angle itself, but only the cosinus of the angle.
+In fact, the program does not calculate the angle itself, but only the cosinus of the angle.
-	Similarly, does not calculate the radius, but radius * radius
+Similarly, it does not calculate the radius, but radius * radius

-	Radius is used to determine if within the central area Cosine of Angle Plus X polararity determines the segment
+Radius is used to determine if within the central area (radius * radius < 1000)

-Logic is simple.
+Cosine of Angle Plus X and Y polararity determines the zone

+Identify the visited zones:

  * Remains in central area: Do nothing
  * Outside of central area: Keep record of quadrants visited
  * Back in central area: Record the zones visited into and format into a sequence, then call the parseSequence() function

 ## ParseSequence Function

-Check the status of cButton and zButton.
-Compares the sequence with one of the expected sequences
+ * Compares the sequence with one of the expected sequences
+ * Uses a different set of predefined sequences for combinations of cButton and zButton.
-Send the corresponding character if the sequences match.
-Do nothing if no match
+ * Send the corresponding character if the sequences match.
+Do nothing if there is no predefined matching sequence

 ## Debouncing
 There is no debouncing between zone0 and the other zones, the peripheral zones.
 This does not seem to cause any problem.

 Between the peripheral zones, the debouncing works as follows:
 When moving from zone[n] to zone[n+1], if zone[n+1] is the same as zone[n-1], then decrement the zone counter.
 In other words, forget about visiting zone[n], the current zone.
 Where n is the current zone, n-1 is the previous zone, and n+1 is the potential future zone

 ## Blinking Led

-One timer is used to blink the built-in Blue Led when active, and provides feedback, one quick 50 millisecond blink every second
+One timer is used to blink the built-in Blue Led when active, and provides feedback, one quick 50 millisecond blink every second.
 When using the "Power off" command, the Led is turned ON for one second before the microcontroller is set to deep sleep.
 This provides a nice confirmation.

 ## Power Modes